jed326/CoronaBot/README.md

 ## Data sources
 - US and state data comes from: [Covidtracking](https://covidtracking.com/data/)
 - Worldwide and county data is from [JHU CSSE](https://github.com/CSSEGISandData/COVID-19)

+## Disclaimer
+There are some pretty hack and wack stuff in here.
+Like parsing the JHU data straight from github.
+Also we don't control the data and often times covidtracking and JHU don't have the same numbers.
+¯\\\_(ツ)\_/¯